thitruong1106/uk-online-retail-ii-analysis/README.md

 During Q4 period, shelf space and demand shifts heavily towards holiday related items.

 For example, The picnic Basket Wicker (60 pieces), Party Bunting, or Medium Ceramic Storage Jar.
-These items sell steadily all year, but they don't appear int he top rankings product in Q4 periods.
+These items sell steadily all year, but they don't appear int he top rankings products in Q4 periods.

 That create a risk, because if the Christmas category products underperforms, the company wont have their usual reliable products to fall back on.